On the Wasserstein distance between a hyperuniform point process and its mean: Results

-\begin{remark}[On the first hypothesis of Theorem \ref{thm:minimal-hypotheses dimension}] At first glance, Condition \eqref{Hypo1:moment_minimal_d} seems somewhat peculiar.
-It becomes less mysterious if we think $ |B|^{\frac{(d-1)}{d}}$ as essentially being the area $|\partial B|$ of the boundary $\partial B$.
-The case $\| \mu_N(B) - \mathbb E[\mu_N(B)]\|_p \leq C |\partial B|$ seems naturally associated to perturbed lattices.
-More precisely, if we consider a family of random variables $(X_z)_{z \in \mathbb Z^d}$ bounded by a constant $R>0$, then the point process formed by $(z+X_z)_{z \in \mathbb Z^d}$ (a perturbed lattice) satisfy Condition \eqref{Hypo1:moment_minimal_d} with $g$ constant.
-For this point process we have a bound $ \mathbb{E}[W_p^p(\mu_N, \overline{\mu}_N)] \leqslant \tilde C N$ so that the previous theorem does not give us the optimal rate, but the following interpretation may be suggested.
-If the fluctuation of the number of particles on $B$ is much smaller than that of a perturbed lattice then $\mathbb{E}[W_p^p(\mu_N, \overline{\mu}_N)]$ is bounded by a linear function of $N$.
-If the variables $(X_z)_{z \in \mathbb Z^d}$ are independent, then we have an even better bound $\| \mu_N(B) - \mathbb E[\mu_N(B)]\|_2 \leq C\sqrt{|\partial B|} $ and this condition is sometimes considered as the hyperuniformity of type I in general dimension.
+If the perturbation variables $(X_z)_{z \in \mathbb Z^d}$ are independent, then we have an even better bound $\| \mu_N(B) - \mathbb E[\mu_N(B)]\|_2 \leq C\sqrt{|\partial B|} $ and this condition is sometimes considered as the hyperuniformity of type I in general dimension.
 An example of the latter ``type I'' kind of bound for domains with smooth boundary on manifolds can be found in \cite[Theorem 1.6]{CHE20}.
 We may also see \cite{dereudreflimmelhuesmannleble} for connections between hyperuniformity and perturbed lattices. \end{remark}

 A particular interesting case is the one for a $p$-th moment version of type III hyperuniform point process that, since we have only defined type III for $\mathbb R^2$, is stated in this setting.